 LOOK HOW HAPPY HE IS!

-Wow I've really played a game of chicken plugging this.
-Okay, "Time Spanner" - the thing whose progress I've been charting on this blog the past ten years - finally had a pilot recorded in June and was then broadcast on Radio 4 a month ago, which means you now have just one day left to listen to it.
-Sorry.
+Wow!
+I've really played a game of chicken plugging this.
+Okay: "Time Spanner", the thing whose progress I've been charting on this blog for the past ten years, finally had a pilot episode recorded in June, and was then broadcast on Radio 4 a month ago, which means you now have just one day left to listen to it, sorry.

 And look who turned up to the recording!

 Ben Moor!
 Ned Mond!
 Julia, Joel, Jason, Katy Wix!

 (Wedding photographer: Stephen Evans)

 Has it really been ten years in the making?
 This interview from September 2007 suggests not.
 Back then I appear to be contemplating a vehicle for myself about a homeless wedding planner, but what I realised soon afterwards was that if I wrote that then I would have to research wedding-planning, and I wasn't very interested in researching wedding planning so went instead for this sort of cosmic/science-fiction/fantasy...
 You know "Doctor Who"?
 That.